SeLite/SeLite.github.io/HandlingData.md

   * random-based values, or
   * system-specific values not replicable in the script (e.g. univeraly unique IDs), or
-  * data/configuration values not represented in script DB.
+  * data/configuration values not represented in [script DB].

-If you want to validate them, you need to make the script capture those values and store them in script DB whenever they get created/updated in the app.
+If you want to validate them, you need to make the script capture those values and store them in [script DB] whenever they get created/updated in the app.

 # Reloading databases and creating/updating user passwords #
-See [SettingsInterface](SettingsInterface) > [Reloading databases](SettingsInterface#reloading-databases).
-If your scripts create/update user passwords, see [GeneralFramework](GeneralFramework) > [Preserving special values in script DB](GeneralFramework#preserving-special-values-in-script-db).
+See {{navReloadingDatabases}}.
+If your scripts create/update user passwords, see {{navPreservingSpecialValuesInScriptDb}}.

 # External data #
 Applications often use data sources outside of their DB (e.g. web services).
 If